(A) Terms of app and website use

 These Terms will apply to any contract between us for the sale of Services to you (“Contract”).
 Please read these Terms carefully and make sure that you understand them, before signing up to use any Services through our site.
 Please note that before signing up to use any Services you will be asked to agree to these Terms.
 These Terms tell you who we are, how we will provide the Services to you, how we may change or end the contract, what to do if there is a problem and other important information.
 If you think that there is a mistake in these Terms or you require changes, please contact us to discuss.

-Please click on the button marked “Accept” at the end of these Terms if you accept them.
-If you refuse to accept these Terms, you will not be able to sign up to use any Services within our app.
+By clicking “Accept” you are accepting these Terms.
+If you refuse to accept these Terms, you will not be able to sign up to use any Services.

 You should print a copy of these Terms or save them to your computer for future reference.